-The 2018 Focused Meeting on the Molecular Biology and Pathogenesis of Avian Viruses will cover the following key topics:
+The 2018 Focused Meeting on the Molecular Biology and Pathogenesis of Avian Viruses, in association with Journal of General Virology, will cover the following key topics:

 This event will take place from Monday 3 to Tuesday 4 September 2018 at St Catherine's College, University of Oxford, UK.

 If you would like to register your interest or have an inquiry, please email email@example.com

 Updates on Molecular Biology and Pathogenesis of Avian Viruses can be found using the hashtag: #Avian18

 The submission deadline has been extended to Friday 6 July 2018.